abisee/pointer-generator/README.md

 This repository contains code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
+The test set output of the models described in the paper can be found [here](https://drive.google.com/file/d/0B7pQmm-OfDv7MEtMVU5sOHc5LTg/view?usp=sharing).

 ## About this code
 This code is based on the [TextSum code](https://github.com/tensorflow/models/tree/master/textsum) from Google Brain.